BrianMuhic/HokieEats/README.md

 # VT Eating

-A web application for Virginia Tech students to request or fulfill meal deliveries from VT dining halls.
+A web application for Virginia Tech students to request or fulfill meal requests for other students from VT dining halls.
 Only `@vt.edu` emails.

 - **Request a meal**: Pick dining hall & restaurant, describe your meal. $6 total.
 - **Fulfill orders**: Pick up & deliver.
 Earn $5 per order ($1 platform fee).